top of page

 What if it rains on our day of our session?

-I shoot outdoor session in any kind of weather except for the rain, so if the weather forecast is predicting rain, we can chat on the day before your session to reconfirm the session or discuss a contingency plan.
-I book a limited number of appointments per day to provide for some last minute tweaking of session start times based on unexpected weather changes.
+I photograph outdoor session in any weather except for rain, so if the weather forecast is predicting rain, we can chat on the day before your session to reconfirm the session or discuss a contingency plan.
+I book a limited number of appointments each day to provide some last minute tweaking of session start times based on unexpected weather.
 If it’s a total wash out, we can usually find another session time that works.

 Can you edit out blemishes?